simonedigregorio11/simonedigregorio11.github.io/homework2/index.md

 <div class="text-box">
 Data contain some elements of organization but do not adhere to a rigid table structure.
-They often use tags or key-value pairs to provide partial structure.
+They often use tags or key-value pairs to provide partial structure.<br><br>
 Examples: JSON files, XML data, web server logs.
 </div>